tmarsteel/php-dprng/algorithm.md

 The DPRNG is based on a simply hash / shuffling function.
 That hash function is used to advance the internal state of the RNG at least once for each random number request.

-Test-Vectors are appended to this document.
+Test-Vectors are appended to this document (appendix 2 and 3).

 ## Terminology / Notation